doyle-lab-ucla/auto-qchem/DB.md

 # Auto-QChem Database User Guide

 Auto-QChem stores molecular descriptors in a MongoDB type database.
-A small web-based user-interface has been create to facilitate extractions of descriptors from the database into ```.xlsx``` files for further analysis.
+A small web-based user-interface has been created to facilitate extractions of descriptors from the database into ```.xlsx``` files for further analysis.

 ### 1. Query available molecules